The drawings module turns a Scene's 3D content into a

 For drawings of large source models, pass

-progressive: trueso the function yields between batches ofcreateObjectcalls and the projection paints into the View as it builds.
-Pass a ProgressiveSpec for finer control.9) Park drawings on their own ViewLayer
+progressive: trueso the function yields between batches ofcreateObjectcalls and the target model can update during a long build.
+Pass a ProgressiveSpec for batch size and yield control.9) Park drawings on their own ViewLayer

 Pass